NataliaVanetik/OffensiveLanguageResearchLab/README.md

 -   **Size:** 450 instances.
 -   **Source:** Facebook
 -   **Task:** Fine-grained Offensive Language Classification.
+-   **Supplementary Materials:** The repository also includes comprehensive lists of offensive words in Hebrew, which are valuable for lexicon-based approaches and feature engineering.
+    -   `Hebrew-abusive_words_by_category.xlsx`: This file contains offensive words categorized by the aspect of the offense (e.g., racism, ageism, etc.).
+It includes various morphosyntactic forms (male/female, singular/plural) and notes that some words may belong to multiple categories or appear with grammatical errors as seen in original social media posts.
+    -   `Hebrew-abusive_words_joint.xlsx`: A combined, alphabetized list of all offensive words from the categorized file.
 -   **Dataset Repository:** [OLaH-450 on GitHub](https://github.com/NataliaVanetik/HebrewOffensiveLanguageByTaxonomy "null")
 -   **Associated Paper:** [Hebrew offensive language: Towards a taxonomy and a dataset](https://www.degruyter.com/document/doi/10.1515/lpp-2023-0017/html  "null")
 -   **BibTeX Citation:**